git clone https://github.com/neurosnap/zmx.git

 18- Persist terminal shell sessions

-19- Ability to attach and detach from a shell session without killing it
+19- Ability to attach and detach from a shell session without it being killed

 20- Native terminal scrollback